11 Alberta small towns and cities that become magical in the winter

 View this post on Instagram

-Bassano is bursting with older buildings with tons of character and some fluffy snowflakes falling onto the streets.
-This town is one to check out in Alberta this winter.
-There are endless views surrounding the town thanks to a flurry of farmer’s fields; make sure to catch the snowy fields shimmering at golden hour.
+Bassano is bursting with older buildings with tons of character and fluffy snowflakes falling onto the streets.
+Thanks to a flurry of farmers’ fields, there are endless views surrounding the town; make sure to catch the snowy fields shimmering at golden hour.